Skip to main content

 Warheads

-Grenades, gyrojets, rockets, missiles, torpedoes, and similar projectiles often use standard explosive loads, but many alternate warheads exist for specialized effects.
+Grenades, gyrojets, rockets, missiles, torpedoes, and similar munitions often use a standard explosive payload, but many alternate warheads exist for specialized effects.

-Some warheads behave differently under Heavy Metal rules.
+Some warheads behave differently when using Heavy Metal rules.

 Warhead Table